© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 Where a person suffers damage caused by a defective product, he may also be able to make a negligence claim.
 This claim for compensation can be made against any person in the supply chain who has breached a duty of care to the person who suffers damage.

 Claimants will often make alternative claims under the Act and the law of negligence, as well as a contractual claim, where appropriate.
 It is also possible that a compensation order could be made where criminal proceedings are brought for the supply of unsafe goods.

-However, no-one is entitled to be compensated twice over for the same loss, and the courts will have regard to this principle when making a decision about the total amount of compensation payable.
+However, no-one is entitled to be compensated twice for the same loss, and the courts will have regard to this principle when making a decision about the total amount of compensation payable.